How to choose the right fencing club for a beginner

 While some fencing clubs specialize in one weapon, there are others who train fencers in all 3 weapons.
 Some clubs cater to recreational fencers, and some clubs cater only to serious competitive fencers.

-When your child is just starting out, convenience to home should be a a priority.
-There is no need to undertake a commute to the club until you are sure your child is serious about fencing competitively.
+When your child is just starting out, convenience to home should be a priority, though you should not sacrifice quality of training if you hope for your child to be a competitive fencer.
+If not, there is no need to undertake a commute to the club until you are sure your child is serious about fencing competitively.
 If you live close to a competitive fencing club, then you can consider starting there.

 While US Fencing does not maintain club rankings, National Fencing Club Rankings does.
 You can see how well the club you're considering joining is performing from a medal perspective, and their success in developing athlete recruits.

 Top ranked clubs frequently are owned by or employ top level coaches who are themselves former Olympians and national champions, not just from the US, but from recognized power house fencing countries like Russia, Italy and others.
 Some of these coaches have Maestro certifications from internationally recognized coach programs.
 They are all accustomed to training fencers across skill levels and age groups from beginners to national team members to Olympians.